emoncms/MyHomeEnergyPlanner/Modules/assessment/js/model/readme.md

 As stated above OpenBEM is an Open source Building Energy Model.
 The calculations follow the SAP2012 worksheets workflow.
 SAP is known because its inconsistencies and misleading assumptions.
 Because of them, OpenBEM implementation differs from SAP in all those situations where we thought it could be improved.
 A list of differences can be found below.

 OpenBEM has been developed as part of a bigger project to help households design the retrofit works for their houses: [MyHomeEnergyPlanner](https://github.com/emoncms/MyHomeEnergyPlanner/).
 But OpenBEM itself is a stand alone tool that can easily be used in other projects.
-As an example [Carbon Co-op](http://carbon.coop/) and [Urbed](http://urbed.coop/) have developed another tool based on OpenBEM to quickly and easily assess the energy performance and emissions of houses in Saldford area: [MyHomeEnergySaldford](http://myhomeenergysalford.carbon.coop/).
+As an example [Carbon Co-op](http://carbon.coop/) and [Urbed](http://urbed.coop/) have developed another tool based on OpenBEM to quickly and easily assess the energy performance and emissions of houses in Salford area: [MyHomeEnergySaldford](http://myhomeenergysalford.carbon.coop/).
 An extremely simple Javascript use of the model is shown in the [index.html](https://github.com/emoncms/MyHomeEnergyPlanner/blob/development/Modules/assessment/js/model/index.html) file included in the model directory.

 ## Who is it for

 OpenBEM is aimed for everybody with interest in the effect that buildings have on the environment.
-From students to modellers and software developers OpenBEM is free to use, share and modificate.
+From students to modellers and software developers OpenBEM is free to use, share and modify.

 ## License